Qd66666/CycleGAN-/README.md

 ### Installation

-Follow the steps in the must_downloads.txt file to download the corresponding file and put it in the correct location. compute_query_desc(image_query)
+Follow the steps in the must_downloads.txt file to download the corresponding file and put it in the correct location.

+### Calculation

+Divide the images into reference folders and query folders. compute_query_desc(image_query)